Leadership Team

 Garret King, Chief Operating Officer

-Headshot of Garret King, Chief Operating OfficerGarret King is DHCD’s Chief Operating Officer, who oversees personnel, administrative and system functions of the department and serve as the principal deputy and senior advisor for operations and administration.
+Headshot of Garret King, Chief Operating OfficerGarret King is DHCD’s Chief Operating Officer, who oversees personnel, administrative and system functions of the department and serves as the principal deputy and senior advisor for operations and administration.
 King has nearly two decades of public service focusing on community engagement, policy, and constituent services and programming.
 His expertise in government, project management and agency operations was honed serving as Chief of Staff at the District of Columbia’s Department of Aging and Community Living (DACL).
 During his nine-year tenure at DACL, King was the key advisor to five different directors and managed the daily operations of a complex $66 million operating budget and $17 million capital budget primarily focused on support services for the District’s 119,000 older adults, people with disabilities and caregivers.
 In this role, King helped triple the size of the agency from 42 to 126 employees and doubled the operating budget, drastically increasing capacity and resources to improve the quality of life for DC residents.
 His proudest achievement at the department was harnessing year-over-year growth and operating excellence to transform the agency from an office into a department, while co-developing the national award-winning Safe at Home Program, which supports more than 6,000 D.C. residents in adding safety adaptations and modifications in and around their homes.

 Prior to his time at DACL, King served in various capacities in the Council of the District of Columbia, including roles focused on workforce development, senior issues and working with offices that advocate and serve the diverse population of the District of Columbia.